rbaumgar/openshift-logging/README.md

 uiplugin.observability.openshift.io/logging created
 ```

-Go to the OpenShift console and wait until the "refresh web console" pops up.
-Then the UIPlugin is available.
+Go to the OpenShift console and wait until the "refresh web console" option appears.
+Then, the UIPlugin will be available.

 ![](/images/refresh_webconsole.png)

 ## View Logs as Cluster Admin

-As a user with admin rights you will find the logs under the `Administrator` menu and select `Observe / Logs`.
+As a user with admin rights, you will find the logs under the `Administrator` menu and select `Observe / Logs`.

 In the top row a selection for the
 - content (search for a string within the log message)